vemonet/mcp-registry/README.md

 - 🌍 Access all MCP servers published to the official MCP registry
 - 🔎 Search by server name, and filter by last published date
 - 🏷️ Browse the published versions of a server
+- ⚙️ Configure MCP servers installation through a user-friendly form
 - 📥 Install MCP servers into compatible clients in 1 click (VSCode and Cursor)
-- 🧩 Build a stack from selected MCP servers, and export to VSCode `mcp.json`, or Cursor config formats
+- 🧩 Build a stack from selected MCP servers, and export to VSCode or Cursor `mcp.json`
+- 🔌 Point the web UI at any compatible registry URL
 - 🦊 Runs entirely in the browser, and fetches data directly from [registry.modelcontextprotocol.io](https://registry.modelcontextprotocol.io/docs)
-- 🔌 Point the web UI at any compatible registry URL

 > [!NOTE]
 >
 > Contributions welcome, in particular regarding integration of new clients install links/config.

-## 🧑‍💻 Development

-### 📥 Installation
+## 📥 Installation

 Install dependencies: